Butternut Squash Apple Bruschetta

 For my latest bruschetta twist, I combined a couple of my favorite fall ingredients, butternut squash and apples, then roasted them in tasty fall spices.
 I added ricotta cheese to give it a creamy base, then topped it all off with a balsamic glaze.

-This recipe is filled with flavor, and quite possibly my favorite twist on bruschetta yet!
+This recipe is filled with flavor, and my favorite twist on bruschetta yet!

-Toss the butternut squash and apples with 2 tbsp olive oil, ground cinnamon, nutmeg, allspice, cloves, ½ tsp kosher salt and ½ tsp black pepper.
+Toss the butternut squash and apples with 2 tablespoons olive oil, ground cinnamon, nutmeg, allspice, cloves, ½ teaspoon kosher salt and ½ teaspoon black pepper.

 Place in an even layer on a baking sheet and into the oven for 15 minutes.

-While the squash and apples are roasting, brush the sliced bread with 2 tbsp olive oil, set aside.
+While the squash and apples are roasting, brush the sliced bread with 2 tablespoons olive oil, set aside.

-Combine the ricotta cheese with the remaining ½ tsp black pepper and ½ tsp kosher salt, set aside.
+Combine the ricotta cheese with the remaining ½ teaspoon black pepper and ½ teaspoon kosher salt, set aside.